lucee/lucee-docs/docs/03.reference/01.functions/cacheget/_arguments/throwWhenNotExist.md

-define if the functions throws a exception when the element does not exist (default is false).
+define if the functions throws an exception when the element does not exist (default is false).